 Kazakhstan's former long-serving President Nursultan Nazarbayev was in power for 30 years.
-He had been reelected four times (most recently in 2015, to a new five-year term), before resigning the presidency in March 2019.
+He was re-elected four times (most recently in 2015, to a new five-year term), before resigning the presidency in March 2019.
 He used his country's strategic location and extensive energy reserves to balance skillfully among Russia, China, Europe, and the United States, and positioned Kazakhstan as an aspiring regional leader.
 Kazakhstan's near-term challenges include achieving sustainable economic development outside the oil, gas, and mining sectors and mitigating the Soviet legacy of extensive environmental pollution and the drying of the Aral Sea.

 Thanks to its large size and surging economy, Kazakhstan enjoys growing leverage over other central Asian states.
-Relations with key neighbors Russia and China are good and feature growing
+Relations with key neighbors Russia and China are good and feature growing economic and security cooperation.
+The United States has praised Kazakhstan for its cooperation on U.S.-led non-proliferation, security, and counter-terrorism efforts.
+The U.S. has maintained a positive relationship with Kazakhstan despite criticism of its human rights record.